PM changes his principal secretary with ECP nod

 The ECP sources said that administrative changes are critically important for free, fair and transparent elections and thus it will be ensured that politically neutral administrations are put in place for the satisfaction of all the political parties.

-Regarding the top-level bureaucratic changes at the federal level, a source claimed that the caretaker Prime Minister Nasirul Mulk had offered Fawad Hassan Fawad to continue as his principal secretary but the latter requested to be posted out.
-Fawad has been posted as head of the Civil Services Academy while appointing Suhail Amir as secretary to the caretaker prime minister.
+Regarding the top level bureaucratic changes at the federal level, a source claimed that the caretaker Prime Minister Nasirul Mulk had offered Fawad Hassan Fawad to continue as his principal secretary but the latter requested to be posted out.
+Fawad has been posted as head of Civil Services Academy while appointing Suhail Amir as secretary to the caretaker prime minister.

-Suhail Amir has been one of the top three bureaucratic aides of the outgoing prime minister Shahid Khaqan Abbasi.
+Suhail Amir has been one of the top three bureaucratic aids of the outgoing prime minister Shahid Khaqan Abbasi.
 Being Secretary Cabinet, Suhail was directly reporting to the prime minister.
-Three federal secretaries -- Secretary to the Prime Minister, Cabinet Secretary and Establishment Secretary -- directly report to the prime minister and are considered his key bureaucratic team.
+Three federal secretaries - Secretary to the Prime Minister, Cabinet Secretary and Establishment Secretary - directly report to the prime minister and are considered his key bureaucratic team.

 Suhail Amir enjoys good reputation.
 Before his previous posting as cabinet secretary, he served in different federal divisions as secretary besides officiating as additional chief secretary, Punjab.